orivej/porto/README.md

 Linux kernel mechanism such as cgroups, namespaces, mounts, networking etc.
 Porto is intended to be used as a base for building large infrastructure projects.
 Porto provides protobuf-based interface via unix socket.
 C++ and Python APIs are included.
-A command line tool (portoctl) for managing Porto-containers is also provided.
+A command line tool (porto) for managing Porto-containers is also provided.

 Porto has the following key-features:
 * **Container hierarchies:** you can manage nested groups of containers, limit theirs